 Tel Aviv Museum of Art: The Permanent Collection

-Moreover, renowned artists featured in the museum include Pablo Picasso whose works from the Blue and Neo-Classical period to his Late Period are displayed; Chaim Soutine; Cubist artists like Albert Gleizes and Jean Metzinger, and Catalan artist, Joan Miró.
+Moreover, renowned artists featured in the museum include Pablo Picasso, whose works from the Blue and Neo-Classical periods to his Late Period are displayed; Chaim Soutine; Cubist artists like Albert Gleizes and Jean Metzinger.
+And Catalan artist Joan Miró.

-Other famous artist’s works on display include Cezanne; Chagall; Monet; Henri Moore, Dali, and Auguste Rodin.
+Other famous artworks on display include Cezanne; Chagall; Monet; Henri Moore, Dali, and Auguste Rodin.
 Masterpieces in the museum’s permanent collection include Austrian artist Gustav Klimt’s Friedericke Maria Beer (1916) and Wassily Kandinsky’s Untitled Improvisation V (1914).

-Also, a giant two-panel mural was designed and created for the museum in 1989 by American pop artist Roy Lichtenstein.
-And now hangs in the entrance foyer; welcoming visitors with its bright geometric forms.
-Plus a tranquil internal sculpture garden features several sculptures by various artists and offers a quiet place for reflection.
+Also, American pop artist Roy Lichtenstein designed and created a giant two-panel mural for the museum in 1989.
+And now hangs in the entrance foyer, welcoming visitors with its bright geometric forms.
+A tranquil internal sculpture garden features several sculptures by various artists and offers a quiet place for reflection.
 In short, a real genuine experience for anyone that loves art awaits you in the Tel Aviv Museum of Art.

 Amazing Masterpieces in Tel Aviv Museum of Art!